Mobile Satellite Users Association (MSUA) Member Interview | John Stolte: Executive VP of Technology and Operations, ORBCOMM & MSUA Board Treasurer

 John: Once our customers see the level of data and insights they can access through our IoT solutions, they are always looking for more data.
 Many of our customers will start off with a need for simple tracking and location capabilities for their assets but will quickly take advantage of a wide range of value-added services and analytics that enable monitoring of fuel consumption, temperature, driver safety, and much more.

-Catherine: Do you see a convergence between telecom and satellite?
+Catherine: Do you see a convergence between telecom and satellite in the future of industrial IoT?
 How about for ORBCOMM solutions?

 John: We’ve already experienced a merging of terrestrial and satellite communications.
 Many of our current solutions are dual-mode, which provides terrestrial and LEO/GEO satellite services when not in terrestrial coverage, enabling the best of both worlds in cost-effective and reliable fleet management and industrial asset tracking.
 Plus, all of our network services are managed in one place through our versatile ORBCOMMconnect service delivery platform…